wwu-pi/tutorials/README.md

 Tutorials
 =========

-Contents can be written both in HTML and [Markdown](http://daringfireball.net/projects/markdown/basics).
+Contents can be written in HTML and [Markdown](http://daringfireball.net/projects/markdown/basics).

 Build and serve tutorials locally
 ---------------------------------